ubc-subbots/triton/src/triton_gate/README.md

     - `/triton/drivers/front_camera/image_raw` (`sensor_msgs/msg/Image.msg`) : Input image

     ### Published Topics
+    - `detector/gate_center` (`std_msgs/msg/Float32MultiArray.msg`) : Normalized position of the center of the gate.
+The first element is the x-coordinate of the center divided by the width of the image.
+The second element is the y-coordinate divided by the height of the image.
+The center of the gate is determined by the moments of the gate contour.
     - `detector/debug/detection` (`sensor_msgs/msg/Image.msg`) : Detection debug output image.
     - `detector/debug/segment` (`sensor_msgs/msg/Image.msg`) : Segmentation debug output image.